BINOCS engineering practices and values

 Oh and the best of it?
 Every single thing is automated.
 From the completion of the pull request until a new version in production!

-Search for the job that suits you and send an application that speaks directly to this position.
+Search for the job offer that suits you and send an application that speaks directly to this position.
 Show us your role in Binocs’s future and Binocs’s role in yours.

 We appreciate the generosity and courage that go into giving us that consideration.
 We look forward to hearing from you.